Wernfried/xml-twig/README.md

   The key feature of this module is to read and process XML files in chunks.
 You need to create handler functions for elements you like to process.<br>
   The most notable difference to other parsers is the `purge()` and `purgeUpTo()` method.
 The parser reads the element and you decide how long you need to keep it in the memory.
-  In many cases you will purge it immediatly after you have used it but in some cases you may keep the element for later use.
+  In many cases you will purge it immediately after you have used it but in some cases you may keep the element for later use.
 The parser knows the element position in the XML-Tree.

    ```